41 Sun3 損

 The 5th line

-Text: As if to enrich (by endowing) one with a very valuable tortoise, (which one) cannot refuse, (and which is of) great auspiciousness.
+The subject is in a state as if to enrich by endowing it with a very valuable tortoise, which it cannot refuse, and which is of great auspiciousness.

 Line 5 stays in the upper trigram at the king’s position.
 In an era of diminishing those below to enrich those above, it is entitled to be enriched.
 It is a feminine axle centre in a masculine place.
 Its essence is feminine, i.e. void or weak; therefore it is entitled to be enriched.
 Its position is masculine, i.e. solid and firm; therefore it can strongly preserve what it obtains.
 The tortoise is a sacred animal which cannot be refused and must be cherished.